edam/v-ggetopt/README.md

 --------------------------

-At its most basic, you can use `getopt()` to process only short options, similar to how you would in C.  The only major different is that processing programme arguments is done in a function, not a loop.
+At its most basic, you can use `getopt()` to process only short options, similar to how you would in C, by passing a combined short options string.
+The only major different is that processing options is done in a function, not a loop.

 ``` V
 import edam.ggetopt